pfornia/Java_Demo_Cipher/README.md

 Written by Paul Fornia October 18th, 2015

 This program serves as a small demo of Java.
-The cipher.java script decrypts a string encrypted by the <a href="">Caesar cipher</a>.
+The cipher.java script decrypts a string encrypted by the <a href="https://en.wikipedia.org/wiki/Caesar_cipher">Caesar cipher</a>.